 Sure, it’s full of tourists; when Westerners visit Asia, Bangkok is most likely their first destination.
 It’s one of the reasons why I love Bangkok as a solo traveler — the diversity of the people in the capital make for an interesting visit.
 It doesn’t lack of local color, too, for those who want a “more authentic” experience, whatever it means for them.

 If you’re visiting Bangkok for more than just a few days, I would urge you not to miss a day trip to the Kingdom of Ayutthaya, an ancient capital of Siam only a couple of hours from Bangkok.
+It is very easy to do a DIY Ayutthaya tour.
+Here’s how.

 I first went to Ayutthaya, a UNESCO World Heritage Site, in 2012 on a DIY trip.
 I picked up a map from the BTS, went to Hua Lamphong train station, and got a third class seat for around 20 baht.
 It was really hot, but sitting by the window cooled me up a bit.